MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 > [!NOTE]
 >
-> - If you didn't specify a proxy when you set up the Cloud App Security SIEM agent, you need to allow http connections on port 80 for the URLs listed on the [Azure TLS certificate changes](/azure/security/fundamentals/tls-certificate-changes#will-this-change-affect-me) page.
-This is used for checking certificate revocation status when you connect to the Cloud App Security portal.
+> - If you didn't specify a proxy when you set up the Defender for Cloud Apps SIEM agent, you need to allow http connections on port 80 for the URLs listed on the [Azure TLS certificate changes](/azure/security/fundamentals/tls-certificate-changes#will-this-change-affect-me) page.
+This is used for checking certificate revocation status when you connect to the Defender for Cloud Apps portal.
-> - A genuine Microsoft Cloud App Security certificate usage is required for the SIEM agent connection.
+> - A genuine Microsoft Defender for Cloud Apps certificate usage is required for the SIEM agent connection.

 ## App connector

-For some third-party apps to be accessed by Cloud App Security, these IP addresses may be used.
-The IP addresses enable Cloud App Security to collect logs and provide access for the Cloud App Security console.
+For some third-party apps to be accessed by Defender for Cloud Apps, these IP addresses may be used.
+The IP addresses enable Defender for Cloud Apps to collect logs and provide access for the Defender for Cloud Apps console.

 > [!NOTE]
-> You may see these IP addresses in activity logs from the vendor because Cloud App Security performs governance actions and scans from these IP addresses.
+> You may see these IP addresses in activity logs from the vendor because Defender for Cloud Apps performs governance actions and scans from these IP addresses.

-To connect to third-party apps, enable Cloud App Security to connect from these IP addresses:
+To connect to third-party apps, enable Defender for Cloud Apps to connect from these IP addresses:

 |Data center|IP addresses|
 |----|----|----|